mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 Inject it into `Alamofire` by adding the following to our `viewDidLoad`:

 ```
-sessionManager.adapter = ApiRequestAdapter(context: context)
+manager.adapter = ApiRequestAdapter(context: context)
 ```

 That's it!
 Alamofire should now add the auth token to all requests, if it exists.

-# Dependency Injection
+# Step 12 - Dependency Injection

 Well, I won't do this here, since it just add even more complexity to an already super-long tutorial.
-In the demo application, however, I have an `IoC` folder in which I use a library called [Dip](https://github.com/AliSoftware/Dip) to manage all dependencies in the app.
-Check it out if you're interested.
+In the demo application, however, I have an `IoC` folder in which I use a library called [Dip](https://github.com/AliSoftware/Dip) to manage dependencies in the app.
+With IoC/DI in place, the view controller becomes clean:

-# Final view controller adjustments

-When using dependency injection, the view controller's code becomes quite clean:

 ```
 import UIKit